Why Finland, Sweden Joining NATO Will Be Big Deal

 But public opinion in Finland and Sweden suggests that he has driven them into NATO's arms.

-If Finland joins, it would double the length of the alliance’s border with Russia, adding a further 1,300 kilometers (830 miles) for Moscow to defend.
+If Finland joins, it would double the length of the alliance's border with Russia, adding a further 830 miles for Moscow to defend.

 Putin has promised a "military, technical" response if they join.
 But many troops from Russia's western district near Finland were sent to Ukraine, and those units suffered heavy casualties, Western military officers say.